math-playground/mathematica_symbo/README.md

-# mathematica_symbo
-Exercises for Mathematica Symbolics
+# Mathematica for Symbolic Computations Exercises